Victor L. Berger: Second stint in Congress

 Berger defeated Stafford in 1922 and was reelected in 1924 and 1926.
 In those terms, he dealt with Constitutional changes, a proposed old-age pension, unemployment insurance, and public housing.
 He also supported the diplomatic recognition of the Soviet Union and the revision of the Treaty of Versailles.
+In January 1929, Berger introduced a bill to elect the US House of Representatives by proportional representation.
+The bill did not pass.
 After his defeat by Stafford in 1928, he returned to Milwaukee and resumed his career as a newspaper editor.
 He became national chairman of the Socialist Party upon the death of Eugene V. Debs in 1926, holding the office until his own death in 1929.